Industriewerke Ludwigsfelde: IWL motor scooters

-However, the DDR decided that its scooter would be made only with indigenous DDR components, so the MZ RT 125/1 unit was selected.
+However, the DDR decided that its scooter would be made only with indigenous DDR components, so the IFA RT 125/1 unit was selected.
 The engine displaced 123 cc, produced 5.5 bhp and had a three-speed transmission.
 It was smaller and less powerful than 174 cc ČZ engine, and also than engines that were being fitted in West German scooters by 1954 that produced abetween 9 and 12 bhp.
 This put the DDR's scooter at a competitive disadvantage before it even entered production.
 The MZ factory at Zschopau would increase engine production to supply the expected scooter demand.

 The DDR's established EMW, MZ and Simson motorcycle factories were already fully occupied making their own products, so if the country was to make its own scooter it would have to be in a different factory.
 The DDR's planned economy could be criticised for choosing the IWL factory as thousands of MZ engines would have to be transported at least 110 mi from Zschopau to Ludwigsfelde.
 However, Ludwigsfelde was in the centre of the DDR and is on the outskirts of Berlin.
 The capital's radial rail and road links could distribute the finished scooters efficiently, and East Berlin could be expected to be one of the largest urban markets for them.
 If there was a mistake, it was to rely on expanding engine production at Zschopau when IWL had nearly twenty years' experience of making engines at Ludwigsfelde.

 The prototype scooter really needed further development before being put into production.
 However, in the wake of the June 1953 uprising the DDR government was in a hurry to implement its Neue Kurs ("New Course") policy to improve the supply of consumer goods.
 This put the VEB Industriewerke Ludwigsfelde under great pressure to begin scooter production by 1955.